 Bethany found that the small class sizes and personable teachers offered a strong support structure to help her succeed.
 In addition the online course offerings played a significant role in helping her to balance work, school and family.
 "My daughter went to bed about 8 or 8:30 and I would do my homework then," Bethany recalls.

-As a full time mom, full time student and full time employee earning her degree was challenging, but Bethany says she has been working in the Health Information Department at Winona Health for five years now, and it was worth it, "I love what I do now."
+As a full time mom, full time student and full time employee earning her degree was challenging, but Bethany says she has been working in the Health Information Department at Winona Health for five years now, and it was worth it.
+"I love what I do now," she says.

 Read more alumni stories